Project Zero uncovers a nasty Wi-Fi chip exploit

 Apple patched the bug in a security update yesterday (10.3.1 — and if you’re an Apple customer, you should install this update right away) and Project Zero researcher Gal Beniamini explained the exploit in detail in a blog post today.

 “An attacker within range may be able to execute arbitrary code on the Wi-Fi chip,” Apple said in its security update notes.
 This is not good!
 It is quite bad, in fact, and that might explain why Apple pushed out 10.3.1 so quickly (10.3 was released only a week ago).
+Apple and Google declined to comment.

 By chaining together a series of exploits on the Broadcom chip, Beniamini was able to demonstrate a “full device takeover by Wi-Fi proximity alone, requiring no user interaction.”
 This means an attacker on a shared Wi-Fi network could quietly compromise your device without ever tipping you off.